Rangethanti: Transportation

 Before there were any motorable roads, walking was the only way of transportation.
 Along the famous Baglung-Batauli trade route, people used to carry heavy loads on their backs using accessories like Doko and Namlo.
 People used to travel as far as Bhairahawa on the South and Thakkhola on the north for trading purposes.
 Limited wealthy people used to ride horses.
 Mules were used mainly for transporting the daily commodities from Batauli by traders.
 Alongside the trade route, several tea houses were sprawled that used to serve food and accommodation to the travellers and traders.
 Tallo Rangethanti saw boom in economic activities during the time with increasing number of shops and tea houses mainly for serving traders.
 The route witnessed daily flux of hundreds of travellers, traders, horses and mules.

 After the commissioning of Siddhartha and Bhupi-Sherchan highway, the Baglung-Batauli route became obsolete.
 With further development of the Nagdanda-Karkineta motorable road, the settlement boom shifted alongside this new motorway.
 As the result, Mathillo Rangethanti sprawled out.

 Currently, public buses operate regularly to and from Pokhara and as far as Lunkhu Deurali and Darau-Sirubari.
 Located 33 km away from Pokhara, Rangethanti is very accessible.
 Traders now own their private trucks, jeeps, tractors and two wheelers and can deliver their products up to the consumer's doorsteps.

 Culture

-Inhabitants of the town are following and preserving their culture and traditions based on their own ethnic background.
-However, with hundreds of years of coexistence, cultural assimilation is widely observed.
+Inhabitants of the town actively follow and preserve their culture and traditions, rooted in their respective ethnic backgrounds, including diverse groups such as Brahmins, Chhetris, Magars, Gurungs, and Dalits.
+Each community celebrates its own festivals, rituals, and customs, reflecting the rich cultural mosaic of Nepal.
+However, with hundreds of years of peaceful coexistence and intercommunity interactions, cultural assimilation is widely observed.
+Traditions like Dashain, Tihar, and Maghe Sankranti are celebrated by nearly all, transcending ethnic lines.
+Shared practices, intermarriage, and mutual respect have fostered a harmonious blend of customs, creating a unique cultural identity that reflects both the diversity and unity of the people of Rangethanti and the wider Syangja district.